atomjump/medimage-co-nz-content-only/technical-guide.md

 The admin user should have read and write permissions.

-c) You can use this as a test from an administrator command prompt, to see if you have access rights:
+c) You can use this on some systems as a test from an administrator command prompt, to see if you have access rights:

 ```
 icacls "D:\somefolder\inhere" /grant Everyone:(OI)(CI)F